rbisdorff/Digraph3/docSphinx/tutorial.rst

     Park          1.0     90       30       100      90       70       0        80
    ============= ======== ======== ======== ======== ======== ======== ======== ========

 Except the costs, all other criteria are evaluated on a qualitative satisfaction scale from 0% (worst) to 100% (best).
 We may thus notice that site *A* is the most expensive, but also 100% satisfying the *Proximity* as well as the  *Standing* criterion.
 Whereas the site *C* is the cheapest one; providing however no satisfaction at all with respect to the *Standing* and the *Working Space* criteria.

-All criteria are considered to incommensurable.
-The three objectives are furthermore considered to be *equi-important* (total weight = 3.0) with each criterion supporting a given objective being *equi-significant* (weight = 1.0).
+All criteria supporting a respective objective are considered to be *equi-significant* (weight = 1.0) such that the three objectives are *equi-important* (total weight = 3.0 each).

+Concerning annual costs, we notice that the CEO is indifferent up to a performance difference of 1000€, and he actually prefers a site if there is at least a positive difference of 2500€.
+The grades observed  on the six qualitative criteria (measured in percentages of satisfaction) are very subjective and hence rather imprecise.
+The CEO is hence indifferent up to a satisfaction difference of 10%, and he claims a significant preference when the satisfaction difference is at least of 20%.
+Furthermore, a satisfaction difference of 80% represents for him a *considerably large* performance difference, triggering a kind of *veto* the case given (see [BIS-2013]_).

-In view of this performance tableau, what is now the office site we may recommend as **best choice** to the CEO?
+In view of this performance tableau, what is now the office site we may recommend to the CEO as **best choice** ?

 Inspecting the Performance Tableau ..................................